notbxno/vatssa-procedures-hub/docs/Aerodromes/South Africa/O.R. Tambo Intl (FAOR)/aerodrome.md

 ## Transition Levels

-The following table should only be to determine the Transition Level for Durban King Shaka (FALE).
+The following table should only be to determine the Transition Level for O.R.
+Tambo (FAOR).

 | QNH Range | TL |
 | :---------: | :---------: |